Things to do in Cairns

 - White Water Rafting: This popular activity for thrill-seekers is a unique experience to test your endurance and nerve in rapidly flowing waters as part of a team.
 Riding an inflatable raft down a raging river is exhilarating and fun and can be done on the Barron River, Tully River and at Behana Gorge.

 - Hot Air Balloons: Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.
-The activity is suitable almost every day of the year and an early morning start is perfect to witness the sunrise and glorious break-of-day colour hues.
+The activity is suitable almost every day of the year and an early morning start is perfect for witnessing the sunrise and glorious break-of-day colour hues.

 - Fishing: Whether you are an amateur angler or a dedicated fisher, there is fishing of all sorts available for every visitor to Cairns.
 It can be done off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
 And the headline activity loved by movie stars and the rich and famous is Big Game fishing on the outer reef.

 - Rusty’s Market: The beating heart of all that is fresh and wholesome about Cairns is at this unique market which runs Friday to Sunday.
 It is a must for locals and visitors looking for fresh fruit and produces, newly baked bread and cakes, locally made cheeses, and garden pots and flowers.
 The atmosphere is family-friendly, and bargains abound.

 - Kuranda: This village in the rainforest provides a welcome break from the warmer coast and is a segue to a wonderland of native animals and birdlife.
 Its markets offer a wide range of local products, indigenous street music performers add to the atmosphere, and the bird and butterfly sanctuaries are amazing.
 Access is via road, rail or cable car.